gmod-workshop/ttt-deadringer/README.md

 - ttt_deadringer_damage_reduction_time (def: 3) - Damage reduction time while cloaked.
 - ttt_deadringer_damage_reduction_initial (def: 0.75) - Percentage of damage reduction for the initial hit which triggers the Dead Ringer.
 (0.75 = 75%)
 - ttt_deadringer_cloaktime_reuse (def: 0) - Whether or not the Dead Ringer will convert unused cloak time into charge time.
+- ttt_deadring_corpse_role (def: 0) - Whether or not the Dead Ringer will show the real role of the player on the corpse.
+- ttt_deadringer_corpse_confirm (def: 1) - Whether or not the Dead Ringer will confirm the death of the player on the corpse.

 ## Server Info